slince/spike/README.md

 ### Based on defaults

-Use the following command to tart the server
+Use the following command to start the server

 ```bash
 $ spiked --address=127.0.0.1:8088